aporthos/EventsTicketMaster/README.md

 # Events TicketMaster

-### This app can be used to search events by country, save favorite events, view more details(dates, times, location, etc)
+### This app can be used to events, save favorites, and see details (schedule, speakers, maps) offline.
+Filter by country to find events anywhere.

 ![screens](https://github.com/user-attachments/assets/cc8790d6-8cd7-4048-a6f5-c77b68ccdc34)